samanthamoss87/Project-1/README.md

     <img src="assets/img/readmeImg/contactusform.png" alt="Contact page">
 </div>

-- I created a contact us form where the user could pick a specific area there want more infomation on and a textarea where they can go into more details.
+- I created a contact us form where the user could pick a specific area there want more infomation on and a text area where they can go into more details.
 - The can not submit the form unless all areas are filled in.
-- I added RS Vision Consulting information for them to contact us through email if they require and they can also reseach into the business if they require to do so.
+- I added RS Vision Consulting information for them to contact us through email if they require and they can also research into the business if they require to do so.

 ## Cookie Policy
 <div align="center">